digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/pruning.rst

   there is a default limitation that a system with idle but connected clients cannot be pruned with a retention window of less than 24 hours.
 As the topology manager connects to the sequencer but is often idle and only invoked on topology changes, this limitation manifests itself when pruning test environments where aggressive pruning windows of less than 24 hours are used.
-This can be fixed by adjusting the domain-tracker time of the topology manager:
+This can be fixed by adjusting the synchronizer-tracker time of the topology manager:
   ``canton.domains.mydomain.time-tracker.min-observation-duration = 1h``.
 - Pruning of participants requires the participant to have received a commitment from each counter-participant with which it shares a contract.
 If a participant becomes defunct and stops sending commitments, pruning of the participant will